Types of Greyhound Wagering in the US

 Gamblers can bet remotely on greyhound races taking place at other tracks through a practice called simulcast wagering.
 There will typically be a simulcasting area at each track, where televisions broadcast live races occurring at other facilities around the country and even around the world.
 Foreign dog tracks are increasingly looking to the American market as a commercial opportunity to broadcast their signals.

-Greyhound simulcast betting is legal and operational in the seventeen states of Alabama, Arizona, Arkansas, Colorado, Connecticut, Florida, Idaho, Iowa, Nevada, New Hampshire, North Dakota, Oregon, Rhode Island, South Dakota, Texas, West Virginia, and Wyoming.
+Greyhound simulcast betting was prohibited in Kansas and Massachusetts in 2022, and in Colorado in 2024.
+But greyhound simulcast betting is still legal and operational in the sixteen states of Alabama, Arizona, Arkansas, Connecticut, Florida, Idaho, Iowa, Nevada, New Hampshire, North Dakota, Oregon, Rhode Island, South Dakota, Texas, West Virginia, and Wyoming.

-Three of these states have passed laws to phase out greyhound simulcasting.
-Greyhound simulcasting will end in Colorado on September 30, 2024, in New Hampshire on December 31, 2026, and in Arizona on December 31, 2028.
-Once these prohibitions take effect, greyhound simulcast gambling will only exist in fourteen states.
-Greyhound simulcast betting was prohibited in Kansas and Massachusetts in 2022.
+Thankfully, two of these states have passed laws to phase out remote wagering.
+Greyhound simulcasting will end in New Hampshire on December 31, 2026 and in Arizona on December 31, 2028.
+Once these prohibitions take effect, greyhound simulcast gambling will exist in fourteen states.

 It appears that greyhound simulcast gambling may also be offered at Native American tribal casinos in Louisiana and New Mexico.
 Greyhound simulcast wagering is also legal, but not operational, in Montana and Wisconsin.